 It is one thing to come to work and complete your daily tasks.
 It is another to show up and win at work.
 There are plenty of ways to be a great employee, such as showing up on time and producing great results but winning is so much more.
-Winning sets future leaders up for promotions, raises and praise.
+Winning sets future leaders up for promotions, raises, and praise.
+Here’s the first set of tips in our How to Win at Work Series to help you succeed in your career.

 1. Manage Your Manager

 You may be wondering, how can I manage my manager?
 Managing your manager has little to do with assigning tasks and telling your manager what to do.
 In reality, managing your manager means understanding your manager so that you can know exactly how to make a great impression on them when performing on the job.
 A great way to learn more about your manager is during your one-on-one meetings.
-Find out their likes, needs, wants and preferences so that you can drive conversations.
+Find out their likes, needs, wants, and preferences so that you can drive conversations.

 Why is driving the conversation important?
 Let’s say your manager is a “numbers person” and your goal is to persuade them to accept your proposal for a new project.
 Knowing how your manager thinks and makes decisions will allow you to create a proposal with the analytics needed for your manager to review.
 You are directing them to the, “yes,” instead of hoping they say yes.
 Therefore, you win strategically!